 Companies that can offer flexibility and opportunities such as these will have a winning hand.
 And once again, this melding of cultures will encourage creativity and innovation.

-A change of environment is one of the new ways of finding fulfillment at work.
+Changing the environment is one of the new ways of finding fulfillment at work.
 But as we’ve already explained, Gen Zs’ main goal is to flourish rather than to succeed in the traditional sense of the word.
-Instead, it will be essential to offer them an enjoyable, flexible working environment.
+Instead, offering them an enjoyable, flexible working environment will be essential.

 Ensure a good working environment